A place for veterans young and old - Shepparton News

 “It was all boarded up and that was the only thing that really saved it - the fact that people couldn’t get in and smash the windows and things.”

-With a mountain of work ahead of them to develop the land and to get the old school buildings back to their former glory, the couple had hoped it could get some volunteers to help.
+With a mountain of work ahead of them to develop the land and to get the old school buildings back to their former glory, the couple had hoped to get some volunteers to help.

 “That is when COVID-19 hit,” Phil said.